 Style Notes: Over the festive period you’ll likely to be wearing one of two things: party attire or your comfies.
 Instead, start the new year feeling slick in a sharp suit.

-Style Notes: Chloé kickstarted the kitsch print trend with its horse-motif suit in 2018, and now Ganni’s in on the action with yet another horsey print iteration.
+Style Notes: Chloé kickstarted the kitschy-print trend with its horse-motif suit.
 Guaranteed to put a smile on your face, we suggest wearing on Blue Monday.

 Style Notes: Animal motifs are still set to be a key look for spring/summer 2020.
 Although we love leopard print, zebra will go with even more of your existing wardrobe thanks to its monochrome colour palette.
 Invest in one piece, and it'll unlock so much outfit potential.